Deepakkr545/static-website-github-pages/README.md

-Here’s a **README.md** for your stunning animated website project — professional, clear, and ready for GitHub.

----

 # 🌟 My Stunning Animated Website

 This is a **modern, animated, and responsive static website** built with HTML, CSS, and JavaScript, designed to look visually appealing and smooth on all devices.